Der Spiegel Logo

 Der Spiegel LogoDer Spiegel Logo PNG

 The Der Spiegel logo is bright and straightforward.
-Its pristine white letters speak of crystal clarity and honesty towards its readers.
+Its pristine white letters speak of crystal clarity and honesty to its readers.
 Angular symbols suggest that the editorial team is unafraid of sharp corners and is ready to investigate issues that concern the audience.

 Der Spiegel: Brand overview